rstacruz/remount/docs/api.md

 ### Fixing React events

-Shadow DOM and React events don't play nicely together.
+Shadow DOM and React events don't play nicely together at the moment.
 This can be fixed using `react-shadow-dom-retarget-events`.
 To use this:

 ```js
 define({